Kansas City Chiefs vs. Denver Broncos NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Chiefs stats and trends

-- The Chiefs have yet to cover the spread this season when favored by 9.5 points or more.
+- This season, the Chiefs are winless ATS when entering a game as a favorite of 9.5 points or more.

-- Kansas City's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Kansas City's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).

-- Kansas City is 4-5 against the spread and 6-3 overall this season when the team puts up more than 17.8 points.
+- Kansas City is 4-5 against the spread and 6-3 overall in games when it scores more than 17.8 points.

-- Kansas City is 4-6 against the spread and 6-4 overall when the team totals over 330.8 yards.
+- In games that Kansas City totals more than 330.8 yards, the team is 4-6 against the spread and 6-4 overall.

-- This year, the Chiefs have turned the ball over 22 times, nine more than the Broncos' takeaways (13).
+- The Chiefs have turned the ball over 22 times this season, nine more turnovers than the Broncos have forced (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Broncos.